codacy/codacy-rubocop/docs/description/Rails_RenderPlainText.md

-This cop identifies places where `render text:` can be replaced with `render plain:`.
+Identifies places where `render text:` can be replaced with `render plain:`.

 # Examples